 Our center offers many professional services; however, if you would like to use a professional outside our services you have the option to do so.
 If choosing a professional services provider, please bring their name, address and telephone number with you on the day of admission.
 All outside service providers must comply with all applicable rules and regulations.

 We want your space to be a reflection of you and your home.
-We encourage you to bring personal items from home as space allows such as pictures, quilt, and small pieces of furniture.
+We encourage you to bring personal items from home as space allows such as pictures, quilt, and small pieces of wooden furniture.
 Please label all personal belongings with your name.
 You are welcome to arrange your side of the room as you would like.
+Please have all items placed on resident's inventory form.
+If there is an item taken home please have this documented on the resident's inventory form.

 The following is a suggested list of items to bring: